Our comment card scores have shown that we are really lacking in follow-through on guest requests. Do you have any tips to help us get back on top?

 - Quote a time for handling the request.
 A simple guest request should be no longer than 10 minutes.
 If a guest is calling because their TV is not working or they are out of towels, they probably need assistance right away.
 Make the guest feel at ease by saying ‘I will have someone up to your room to help within the next 10 minutes.’

 - Repeat the request back to the guest before ending the call.
 This one is often overlooked.
 If the guest is requesting towels, let them know that you are sending 2 bath towels and 2 hand towels.
 They can then correct you if you misunderstood their request.

 - Make it your goal to handle all requests within 10 minutes.
 If you are a bellman, a housekeeping associate, or an engineer, make sure that guest requests come before anything else.

 - Be prepared when you arrive at the room.
 There is nothing worse than calling because your television remote is not working and then having the engineer arrive unprepared.
 The engineer then has to disturb the guest a second time when he returns with a new set of batteries.
 Be sure to arrive with extra batteries and a brand new remote in case it needs to be replaced.
-If the guest calls and says the alarm clock, coffee maker, or hair dryer is not working, arrive with a replace before you try and diagnose the problem.
-The same rule applies with housekeeping.
-If a guest is requesting a roll away bed, they will probably need an extra pillow and blanket.
+If the guest calls and says the alarm clock, coffee maker, or hairdryer is not working, arrive with a replacement before you try and diagnose the problem.
+The same rule applies to housekeeping.
+If a guest is requesting a roll-away bed, they will probably need an extra pillow and blanket.
 Be prepared.

 - Let the front desk know by radio or cell phone as soon as you have completed the request.
 We encourage guest services to follow up on all requests so housekeeping and engineering should let them know the request has been handled.